-In this glimpse behind the scenes, we explain the inspirations that underpin the creative realisation of our major summer exhibition, at GOMA ‘Future Beauty: 30 Years of Japanese Fashion’, from the collection of the Kyoto Costume Institute.
+In this glimpse behind the scenes, we explain the inspirations that underpin the creative realisation for the exhibition ‘Future Beauty: 30 Years of Japanese Fashion’, from the collection of the Kyoto Costume Institute.

 The ‘Future Beauty’ exhibition is a celebration of simplicity, designed to showcase the garments on display.
 The result is a landscape of forms and shadows that are poetic, and embrace the Japanese forms of origami.
 ‘Future Beauty’ is characterised overall by a minimalist white interior.
 In The Fairfax Gallery 1.1, the exhibition’s five themes — In Praise of Shadows; Flatness; Tradition and Innovation; Cool Japan; and Designer Focus — take on the elements of the featured garment designs.
 The Long Gallery is defined by the use of black and shadow play.
 Incorporated across both galleries are the abstracted origami-inspired patterns, present in partitions and wall elements.
 The division of these spaces and the layout of the garments create a meandering path of travel that conceals the next grouping.
 The shift and angling of the partitions within these spaces are arranged to enable them to unfold as one moves through the spaces, with contrasting palettes and spatial associations enhancing the individual themes.